 Dry Needling is another technique that may be incorporated into your Osteopathic treatment plan.
 It can be extremely effective for myofascial pain symptoms and sports injuries.
 Acupuncture needles are used to release myofascial trigger points, which are painful areas identified in the muscle or fascia.
 Such treatments complement and further enhance the effectiveness of your treatment.

-On average, most people require 3-4 Osteopathic treatments, however, it will depend on the nature and degree of your condition.
+This depends on the nature and degree of your condition.
 There are many variables that affect your healing such as age, compliance, medical history and the length of time you have had the condition.
-When you are feeling better, it is advisable to come for Osteopathic treatment regularly to prevent future injury and to keep you healthy.
 It is very much a case-by-case scenario for each individual.

 Yes.
 Zeinah is able to treat you for work related injuries and injuries related to motor vehicle accidents.